Life Coaching for High School Students

-“It was a lost year, and now I must start acting like it’s normal again – but it’s not.”
+“It was lost time, and now I must start acting like it’s normal again – but I feel behind.”

 You know your teen’s look when they’re listening but not comprehending.
 There’s a lot at stake for them.
 At this time, their confidence is falling away under their feet.

-Learning how to adapt to a system that doesn’t do that is a huge advantage for your teen.
+Learning how to adapt to a new system is a huge advantage for your teen.

 Coaching can help your teen learn how to adapt.

 Young people are creative and resilient, especially if they have a seat at the table as part of the decision-making process.
-I help my clients learn how to be organized and communicate effectively with adults as a foundation for taking the next steps to be the best people they can be.
+I help my clients learn how to be organized and communicate effectively with adults.

 Imagine envisioning your teen happily on their own at college or in a new job.
-It’s not perfect.
 What you notice most is how they have their plan and quiet confidence as they navigate those inevitable bumps in the road.

-It’s natural for my clients to become more engaged in high school, feel confident, and think about their post-graduation plans increasingly based on their own “why.”
+It’s natural for my clients to become more engaged in high school, feel confident, and think about their post-graduation plans increasingly based on their own “what and how.”

 We co-create a measurable plan that moves with them.
-Let’s start now teaching your teen how to adapt!
+Click here to start moving forward.